devdaviddr/fullstack-cloudflare-boilerplate/docs/actions.md

 ### Pages Project
 - Create a Pages project named `fullstack-frontend`
-- Set production branch to `main` in Pages settings
+- **Production deployment**: Remove any branch-specific configuration
+- With Direct Upload (our method), deployments without a `--branch` flag go to production
+- Preview deployments happen only when a branch is explicitly specified
-- The pipeline will deploy to production automatically
+- The pipeline will deploy to `https://fullstack-frontend.pages.dev` automatically

 ### Workers Project
 - Project name: `fullstack-backend` (defined in `wrangler.toml`)